 Pediatric Voice Disorder

-Pediatric Hyperfunctional Voice Disorder: Diagnosis, Treatment, and Management
+Pediatric Voice Disorders: Diagnosis, Treatment, and Management

 Pediatric voice disorders occur when a kid’s voice has noticeable differences in pitch, loudness, and quantity when compared to other kids of the same age and sex.
 Voice disorders are quite common in kids, with about 5% of the kids having chronic voice disorders.
 Kids with voice disorders tend to have a voice that is hoarse, too loud, very high or low, or too nasal.